Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

-### Mission Update - Summary of Engagement Metrics and Insights for Next Steps
+### Mission Update - Summary of Engagement Results and Planning for Next Steps

 #### Highlights of Engagement Metrics
 - **Participation Rate**: 75% of community members are actively engaging in daily discussions and activities.